 Visas - U. S. students will receive information on entry into Costa Rica during the advising period.
 Non-US Citizens check with your home country consulate, as well as the embassy of the country in which you plan to study, regarding visa requirements.
 The Monteverde Institute will provide advice and paperwork for your visa application.
 Permanent Residents of the US should check with US immigration as leaving the country for more than one year may jeopardize permanent resident status.
 Tax clearance and re-entry forms may also be necessary in these cases.

 All students participating on Semester, Year or ICA Goucher programs will be automatically enrolled in a health insurance plan tailored to meet the needs of study abroad students.
-Goucher will pay for this insurance for every student on Goucher semester programs, and Goucher ICAs.
+Students participating in Goucher semester programs will be billed $300.
 The insurance carrier is ACE American Insurance Company.
 Prior to the start of the program abroad, OIS staff will register students for the insurance program.
 Students will receive information about how to use the health insurance policy from the Office of International Studies prior to departure for study abroad.

 Students with Disabilities